Linus404/TwiTok/README.md

 python main.py
 ```

-Gamename, timewindow, number of clips and a language filter are hardcoded in lines 9-14 in main.py.

-This default command will download the top 6 most viewed Twitch clips for the game "League of Legends" from the past 24 hours
+This will host the telegram bot until the script is terminated.
+The bot will send multiple questions which are answered with buttons.
+After the last answer the bot downloads and edits the videos.
+When it's done it will send all videos.

 ## Output

-The script will create a folder in the directory where it is located, named with the current date and time frame (e.g., `Videos/2024-04-21_24hr`).
-It will automatically delete folders that are three days old to manage disk space efficiently.
+The log willbe displayed in the terminal.

 ## Disclaimer

 Please note that using this script may violate Twitch's terms of service.
-Use it responsibly and at your own risk.
+It is not intended to being used.
+It is only for educational and training purposes.

+veed.io sometimes get stuck at uploading the video and exporting.
+I have yet not found out why and how to fix.
+After some tries it just works again.

 ## License